dmitrysmagin/pcsx4all/src/recompiler/mips/readme.txt

   For now host registers s0-s7 are allocated, s8 is a pointer to psxRegs
   - Add caching of LO/HI regs
   - Maybe allocate more regs like t4-t7 and save them across calls to HLE?

- KNOWN BUGS

-* Tekken 2 has broken graphics (it's correct with interpreter)